spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 Use [git](https://git-scm.com/) to clone the zig repository to a path with no spaces, e.g. `C:\Users\Andy\zig`.

-Using the start menu, run **VS2015 x64 Native Tools Command Prompt** and execute these commands, replacing `C:\Users\Andy` with the correct value.
+Using the start menu, run **x64 Native Tools Command Prompt for VS 2017** and execute these commands, replacing `C:\Users\Andy` with the correct value.

 ```
 > mkdir C:\Users\Andy\zig\build-release